joaommj/lab-unit-testing-jasmine/README.md

 **Review the Tests**

 1. How many tests are there for the `add` function in the `add.spec.js` file?
+4

 2. How are the blocks `describe` and `it` being used in the tests?
 What is the purpose of each?

+"describe" - Describe what we wont to do, call a function.
+"it" - is where we define the test

 3. How are the test descriptions phrased?
-Are there any keywords that stand out?
+Are there any keywords that stand out? they are specific about what we want to do. keyword "should take", "should return".

 4. What do the `expect` functions do, and what input do they take?
+Expect - call a method and specify is parameter
 <br>